Compare two cars

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
 On the other hand, taking kerb weight as an important factor into account, Q50 offers a considerable difference of 12% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Toyota does have a slight advantage, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Infiniti badge with 4.5 out of 5.
-The same official information place Avensis as average reliability-wise, and Q50 is more or less at the same level.Above it all, drivers of cars with the same engine as Avensis rank it on average as 4.1, while the one under the competitor's bonnet gets 4.5 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Toyota does have a slight advantage, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Toyota, as well as Infiniti, with the same average rating of 4.6 out of 5.
+Independent research findings rank Avensis as average reliability-wise, and Q50 is more or less at the same level.That apart, owners of different cars powered by the same engine as Avensis rank it on average as 4.1, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economyInfiniti is a bit more agile, reaching 100km/h in 0.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 231 kilometers per hour, 31km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.5 liters of fuel per 100 kilometers (63 mpg), in combined cycle.